animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 add details about vision and dental coverage in the student insurance policy, and therapists
 - Those details include that I had to see the dentist for the damage the university did to me (the tooth chunks falling out from benzo-induced teeth calcification), and the university’s health insurance didn’t cover dental
 - And that I had to pay out of pocket for glasses, but with deadlines from the university, I missed the prescription filing deadline for the prescription I got for those glasses, and had to pay the full sum anyway, without even receiving the glasses I needed
 - I was seeing my therapist who I'd seen since 12th grade of high school, and Aetna (the university's health insurance policy) was charging me about $10 per session.
 Without warning, they stopped covering my therapist's regular prices and I ended up getting multiple bills in the hundreds of dollars from them.
 So I couldn't afford to see him anymore.
-This was after the medical trauma.
+This price gouging was years after any medical event or hospitalization, and unjustified by any reason.
+Not to mention, the severest of the traumas were induced by the university who was providing the health insurance as part of my employment.

 ”Circumcision" details: